According to Wikipedia, “the name bonbon – or bonbons – refers to any of several types of sweets, especially small candies enrobed in chocolate.

 “The first reports of bonbons come from the 17th century, when they were made at the French royal court.
-Their name arose from infantile reduplication of the word bon, meaning ‘good’.”
+Their name arose from childish reduplication of the word bon, meaning ‘good’.”

-But not only do these taste good, but they are actually good for you!
+But not only do these morsels (modeled after Reese’s Cups) taste good, my bonbons are actually good for you!

-But, I am off track…Here is my ‘Best Ever’ homemade version of “The Bonbon”!
+But, I am way off track…Here is my ‘Best Ever’ homemade version of “The Bonbon” based on coconut oil.

-- 2 Tbsp unrefined coconut oil *too much oil and the honey won’t blend well*
+- 2 Tbsp unrefined (virgin) coconut oil warmer than 74-76º so it mixes well – *too much oil and the honey won’t blend well*

 - several dashes of sea salt (to give it that Reese cup saltiness to your taste)

 - 1 rounded tsp. raw honey or maple syrup (later I learned how to sub Trader Joe’s no-after-taste Stevia just by starting small (a pinch) and working to taste )